tag/msis-prep/docs/agile.md

 >
 > -*Manifesto for Agile Software Development*

-Besides these fundamental values, the Agile practices approach software development through collaborate effort of teams, and it values elements including fast delivery, flexibility, feedback from end-users, and continuous evolutions.
-These values and practices are carried out in lots of software development frameworks.
-We will touch on one of them, Scrum, in this section later.
+Besides these fundamental values, the Agile practice approaches software development through collaborative effort of teams, and it values elements including fast delivery, flexibility, feedback from end-users, and continuous iterations.
+These values and practices are carried out across many other software development frameworks.
+We will touch on one of them, Scrum, later within this module.

-Watch this video (~12min) created by Mark Shead, an Agile coach and software engineer,[^1]as the video explains Agile in-depth regarding its values and principals.
-You should be familiar with the concepts of Agile after watching it.
+Watch this video (~12min) created by Mark Shead, an Agile coach and software engineer,[^1]as he video explains Agile in-depth regarding its values and principals.
+Upon completion you should be familiar with the basic outline of Agile.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Z9QbYZh1YXY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>